mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- The freedoms and restrictions of playgrounds -->

-A similar metaphorical dimension of protection is present in metaphor of the process of improvised elements of music playing (jamming).
+Elements of protection and restriction exist the process of learning to play music collaboratively (jamming) within community music jams.
+Jamming, a term common in music and theatre, describes responsive, improvised, and fluid responses to collaborators' ideas and audience reactions [@pinheiro2011creative; @sawyer_group_2003].
+These spaces can be seen as supportive and relatively safe for novice musicians looking to develop collaborative and improvisational skills desirable in being a musician

+**Structural elements scaffolding jamming as a process**

+On a macro-level, at a jam event, infrastructure in terms of drums, microphones and amps are provided often by established regulars of the process.
+A jam on a micro-level is an introduced, familiar framework, restricted in that it is based on a familiar, popular song (often referred to as standards), within agreed genres (most often blues and jazz).
+The short structure of a song and the key in which it is performed form a base guiding improvisation.

 The domains of programming, game jams and hackathons also use constraints in a similar way [@gabler2005prototype].

-Thus, I now explore the tools, process and the community in this study mutually encourage an flexible approach often referred to as _jamming_.
+MOVE - CHECK ?
 As explored in Chapter 2 existing research suggests that Game Jams can be profitably used in education contexts [@aurava_game_2021], although there is no agreement on the characteristics game jam pedagogy, and scant guidance on how to address potentially problematic issues (list these),

+I now summarise relevant community processes that represent or facilitate agency development within in this study using the procedural metaphor of jamming.

 The link to play a link which is immediately present in this design in the use of code playgrounds (web-based environments which reduce the complexity of web development and provide immediate feedback and community).
 Similarly, the term sandbox is used extensively in web development to indicate a safety in terms of non-critical space to trial new code and make mistakes.
 Additionally, the process of checking the performance of games is called play-testing, with connotations of a playful, and therefore social space.

 The jam process also evokes protection within designed limitations [@rosso_creativity_2014], but beyond that they provide affordances to encourage learners to evolve their own play processes as a form of transformational and relational agency.
 The concept of musical play within jam sessions is a productive way to explore this tension between freedom and structure.

-In the previous chapter/LR , I explored the flexible nature of emerging design behaviours and proposed them as a form of improvisation or jamming.
-Jamming, a term common in music and theatre, describes responsive, improvised, rapid and fluid responses to collaborators' ideas and audience reactions [@pinheiro2011creative; @sawyer_group_2003].

-**Structural elements scaffolding jamming as a process**

-On a macro-level, at a jam event, infrastructure in terms of drums, microphones and amps are provided often by established regulars of the process.
-A jam on a micro-level is an introduced, familiar framework, restricted in that it is based on a familiar, popular song (often referred to as standards), within agreed genres (most often blues and jazz).
-The short structure of a song and the key in which it is performed form a base guiding improvisation.

 CONSTRAINTS IN DESIGN?